Last updated on August 8th, 2018 at 11:16 pm

 The park’s landscape is amazing with three misty 1,000- meter-high-mountains Voi, Ten and Can rising skyward.
-There are hundreds of grottos, streams and more-than-50- meter-high waterfalls.
+There are hundreds of caves, streams and more than 50 meter high waterfalls.

 A not to be missed site is the 10-kilometer-long Dong Tien (Fairy’s cave) full of stalactites, making Xuan Son one of the recent top northern tourist destinations.

 Visitors can also experience traditional customs of ethnic people like the Dao and Muong who live in the forest.
 Some tours offer meals in the stilt houses before going hiking in the National Park that was established in February 2002.